moov-io/ach/docs/usage-go.md

 ---
 layout: page
-title: Go Library
+title: Go library
 hide_hero: true
 show_sidebar: false
 menubar: docs-menu
 ---

-# Go Library
+# Go library

 This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) and Go v1.14 or higher.
 See [Golang's install instructions](https://golang.org/doc/install) for help in setting up Go.
 You can download the source code and we offer [tagged and released versions](https://github.com/moov-io/ach/releases/latest) as well.
 We highly recommend you use a tagged release for production.